q1an-w/Soen321/Report/reporttemp.md

 This strategy was completely successful.
 The model misclassified every modified fraudulent input as legitimate, highlighting a critical vulnerability.
 Even slight increases in these two features significantly impacted the model's decision boundary.

+#### Strategy C:
+This strategy randomly perturbed every feature (either +1 or -1) for each fraudulent record.
+It simulates a real-world scenario where an attacker modifies multiple features slightly to evade detection without knowing which ones matter.

+- **Evasion Success:** 169 out of 226 samples
+- **Success Rate**: **74.78%**

+The high success rate highlights the model’s vulnerability to widespread but subtle feature changes.
+Even without targeting specific features, nearly 75% of the modified fraudulent inputs were misclassified as legitimate.
+While not as precise as Strategy B, this approach still bypassed the model in the majority of cases.
+It suggests that the model's decision boundary is highly sensitive to broad feature noise, not just targeted changes.

 ### 2.3 Membership Inference Attacks